alburezg/child_death_clean/README.md

 In order to run the code, please do the following:

-1. Download this repository as a zip file (aprox 150MB) and extract its content
+1. Download this repository as a zip file and extract its content
 1. Open the `R/A_Data_formatting` directory in order to start with the data wrangling
 1. Open the `___A_Data_formatting.Rproj` R project in RStudio
 1. Open the `__run_code.R` script and run the code line by line to execute all the scripts in the directory
 1. When finished, exit RStudio
-1. Repeat for the other three directories in the `R` directory.
+1. Repeat for the other directories in `R`.

 The final results of the analysis are stored in the `Output` directory, including the figures as .pdf files and full country and regional estimates.